mikaelmoutakis/kmscreen2pdf/README.md

   --basedir=<dir>           Select the base directory for the input and output.
   --filetype=<ext>          Select the file type for the image [default: wmf].
   --do-not-convert-text     Do not convert text files from UTF-16 LE to UTF-8.
+  --dpi=<dpi>               Set the DPI for the image [default: 300].
+  --letter                  Set the page size for the PDF to 'letter' instead of A4.

 Description:
     This Windows program converts images and text files to PDFs with invisible text.